 Recall that Table 2 also reports on the average event-window shorting activity (ABSS(0,1)) and the average post-event abnormal returns (ABRET(2,6)).
 Here, we highlight these results from Table 2 that bear on the APN-shorting hypothesis.

 Panels A, C, and E of Table 2 capture the three categories of public news release windows where the event-window shorting should largely be in response to news releases that initially reveal the lawsuit intentions.
 Across these three panels, we see that both the event window abnormal shorting, the event-window negative abnormal returns, and the post-event negative abnormal returns are all appreciably stronger for the ID-based window in Panel C when the IN is within 8 days of the FD.
-The ABSS(0,1) for Panel C is 13.1 versus an average of 4.81 for Panels A and E. And, the implied average cumulative abnormal returns are about -12.8% for the 2-day ABRET(0,1) windown and -3.1% for the 5-day ABRET(2,6) window for Panel C versus an average of about +0.5% for the 2-day ABRET(0,1) window and -0.5% for the 5-day ABRET(2,6) window for Panels A and E.
+The ABSS(0,1) for Panel C is 13.1 versus an average of 4.81 for Panels A and E. And, the implied average cumulative abnormal returns are about -12.8% for the 2-day ABRET(0,1) window and -3.1% for the 5-day ABRET(2,6) window for Panel C versus an average of about +0.5% for the 2-day ABRET(0,1) window and -0.5% for the 5-day ABRET(2,6) window for Panels A and E.

 These abnormal-return differences suggest that the lawsuit cases in Panel C are the higher quality lawsuits, in terms of the potential adverse economic impact to the firm and the potential profitability for short sellers.
 Further, these patterns in shorting activity suggest that short sellers can substantially distinguish between the lawsuits’ economic prospects upon the public news release, with greater shorting profits suggested for the Panel C cases than for the Panel A and E cases (especially for short positions established early in the ID event window).